eeellliii1/TextBattleTwoElectricBoogaloo/README.md

 Text-based adventure game with character customization, save points, randomly generated situations and integrated graphics (?).
 The game will be written in java on eclipse and will be exclusively single player.

 # Storyline (WIP)
--On planet earth there was a single zucc...
+- On planet earth there was a single zucc...
 # Game Interface (WIP)
 Contents of the Interface:
 - Health